 Thermocouples or sensors allow you to implement this method by measuring the temperature of your concrete, and then calculating its strength or maturity via a logger or app.

-Different Types of Concrete Maturity Loggers
+Different Types of Concrete Temperature Loggers

-1. Wired Thermocouples with an External Logger
+1. Wired Thermocouples With an External Logger

 For many decades wired thermocouples with external loggers have been used to monitor concrete temperature and gather data.
 The end of the thermocouple is placed within the formwork prior to the concrete pour and wired outside the formwork.
 These systems are usually attached to an external data logger which assists in recording temperature at certain time intervals.
 In this case, the process of collecting data includes collecting the information on a data medium, uploading it to a computer, exporting it in a CSV or Excel sheet, and manually analyzing the logs.
 However, recent developments have made it possible to attach a Bluetooth transmitter to send data as well.